Causality-Labs/causality-labs.github.io/_posts/2025-12-16-Zephry_Intro.md

 ## Next Steps

 ### Bluetooth LE Integration
 Add BLE GATT services to expose sensor readings wirelessly, leveraging Nordic's SoftDevice integration in nRF Connect SDK.
-This would enable an  **Environmental Service** which will act as custom GATT service with characteristics for temperature, humidity, pressure, CO2, and VOC readings
+This would enable an **Environmental Service**: a custom GATT service with characteristics for temperature, humidity, pressure, CO2, and VOC readings.